chromium/chromium/docs/updater/functional_spec.md

 they've been created.
 If a task execution is missed, it will run as soon as the system is able to.

 The updater also runs at user login.
+For system installs, this is done via a logon trigger on the scheduled task.
+For user installs, this is done via the "Run" registry entry in `HKCU`.

 ### On-Demand Updates
 The updater exposes an RPC interface for any user to trigger an update check.